ucloud/terraform-provider-ucloud/website/docs/r/vpn_customer_gateway.html.markdown

 The following arguments are supported:

-* `ip_address` - (Required) The ip address of the VPN Customer Gateway.
+* `ip_address` - (Required, ForceNew) The ip address of the VPN Customer Gateway.

 - - -

-* `name` - (Optional) The name of the VPN Customer Gateway which contains 1-63 characters and only support Chinese, English, numbers, '-', '_' and '.'.
+* `name` - (Optional, ForceNew) The name of the VPN Customer Gateway which contains 1-63 characters and only support Chinese, English, numbers, '-', '_' and '.'.
 If not specified, terraform will auto-generate a name beginning with `tf-vpn-customer-gateway-`.
-* `remark` - (Optional) The remarks of the VPN Customer Gateway.
+* `remark` - (Optional, ForceNew) The remarks of the VPN Customer Gateway.
 (Default: `""`).
-* `tag` - (Optional) A tag assigned to VPN Customer Gateway, which contains at most 63 characters and only support Chinese, English, numbers, '-', '_', and '.'.
+* `tag` - (Optional, ForceNew) A tag assigned to VPN Customer Gateway, which contains at most 63 characters and only support Chinese, English, numbers, '-', '_', and '.'.
 If it is not filled in or a empty string is filled in, then default tag will be assigned.
 (Default: `Default`).
 * ``
 ## Attributes Reference